Pickleball Injuries on The Rise: How to protect yourself on the court!

 Follow The Doctor’s Treatment

 Remember that whatever your medical professional suggested for you is probably the best.
 Follow their treatment and make sure to get plenty of rest in the meantime.
+Resting is an important part of general recovery, as it allows your body to heal and prevent further damage.
 And remember to stay away from Pickleball during your resting period!

 Related Articles: